 - Understand the mission and vision of Wyoming Catholic College and strive to embody the formation the College offers.

-- Be willing to have working hours outside the typical 9-5 schedule.
+- Be willing to have working hours outside the typical 9-5 schedule, including weekends.

 - Be an effective communicator and be able to adapt and resolve conflict.

 - Be approachable to students but also able to maintain proper authority and discipline.